bhamail/flexmojos-test/README.md

 Setup
 -----
-1. Currently requires a private repo containing Apache Flex Development Kit 4.9.1 (published under Adobe groupId), and some hacked
+1. Currently requires a private repo containing Apache Flex Development Kit 4.9.1 ([mavenized](https://git-wip-us.apache.org/repos/asf/flex-utilities.git) under Adobe groupId), and some hacked
 Flex Development Kit 4.6 items (some 4.9.1 items republished as 4.6.0 items).
 2. To build the project in IDEA, you must either define the M2_HOME environment variable, or open the project and override the default location of maven home via *File -> Settings -> Project Settings -> Maven ->  Maven home directory*.